PGMFFEnthusiasts/brady/README.md

 you can find a SportPaper with this in it [here](https://github.com/PGMFFEnthusiasts/SportPaper) that's specifically for brady.

+## pgm fork

+the code in here requires a fork of pgm you can find [here](https://github.com/PGMFFEnthusiasts/PGM/tree/tb-patches), just publish to maven local and you're good!

 ## adding more plugins

 you probably actually want your code to rely on the `deps` plugin or the `core` plugin. `deps` is nice since